craftercms/docs/source/reference/modules/studio/security.rst

         Name of the user group

     ``/role-mappings/groups/role``
-        Name of authoring role that group will map to
+        Name of authoring role that the group will map to

 """""""""""""""""""""
 Default Project Roles